Javed Butler

 Javed Butler is an American cardiologist and academic, recognized for his contributions to cardiovascular medicine, particularly in heart failure research.
 He serves as the Maxwell A. and Gayle H. Clampitt Endowed Chair, president, and chief research executive at Baylor Scott & White Research Institute, and senior vice president at Baylor Scott & White Health in Dallas, Texas.
 He is a fellow of Heart Failure Society of America, European Society of Cardiology, American College of Cardiology, and American Heart Association.

 Early life and education

 Born in Karachi, Pakistan, Butler completed his higher secondary education at Adamjee Science College and received his MBBS from Aga Khan University in 1990.
 He moved to the United States for further medical training, earning a MPH from the Harvard T.H.
 Chan School of Public Health in 1998 and an MBA from Emory University's Goizueta Business School in 2015.

 Butler completed his residency in primary care internal medicine at Yale University, where he also served as Chief Resident.
-His specialization in cardiovascular disease was further developed through fellowships in Cardiovascular Disease and Heart Failure & Transplantation at Vanderbilt University.
+His specialization includes a fellowship in cardiovascular disease and an additional fellowship in Advanced Heart Failure & Transplantation from Vanderbilt University.
 He pursued additional specialization in cardiac imaging at Massachusetts General Hospital, Harvard University.